MStart/breadbot/doc/Data_Manual.md

 ## Attention
 * "que" items must all be lower case and without any punctuations.
 * You should not write ":" in "ans" items or it will be an error when insert the data.
+* Do not use boolean values.
+For example: single word "true", "false", "yes", "no"...
-* add "'" when your yaml data is start with "[" and end with "]".
+* add "'" around your data when start with "[" and end with "]".

 ## Insert data into database
 * Launch the bread-console